uchiha-vivek/ElevenLabs-notification-Agent/README.md

 Accordingly you can setup the prometheus and grafana dashboards.
 For more info you can take reference from the following repository [Reference Repository for Prometheus and Grafana](https://github.com/uchiha-vivek/RedisChat)

+### Uses of the following system

+1. Very helpful for tracking leads and storing their info.
+The necessary info can be captured and stored in a database which can be then used to populate the dashboard.

+2. The slack and gmail notification makes sure that you dont need to always store the data, for small businesses it can be handled manually.

+### Stuff i would be building in future.

+1. Will deploy the api on azure and would enable azure analytics for observability and monitoring
+2. will make a way to see the count of slack notifications in Grafana.